MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Accounts_Receivable.md

         9. Click **OK**.

-    23. The new code is now automatically filled in in the **Payment Method Code** field on the customer card.
+    23. The new code is now automatically filled in the **Payment Method Code** field on the customer card.

     24. In the customer card, select **Customer** and then select